DKFZ-ODCF/sophia/README.md

 ## Building

 > Note that `make` will download one file from [StrTk](https://github.com/ArashPartow/strtk).
+Furthermore, `make` will download [rapidcsv](https://github.com/d99kris/rapidcsv) for TSV file parsing.
 If you want to delete an already downloaded file and download it again, run `make clean-all` before the compilation.
 See the `Makefile` for details.

 ### Dynamic Build